Mediabanken

 Creating Folders

-There are two different ways to create a new folder in the folder tree.
-You can either right-click on a folder and select Create New Folder or click the New Folder button under the folder tree.
-When you create a new folder, you choose whether you want to create a new folder in the root or as a subfolder.
-You will then be taken to a dialog box for the settings you can configure for the folder.
+There are two ways to create a new folder in the folder tree.
+You can either right-click on a folder and select 'Create New Folder' or click the 'New Folder' button below the folder tree.
+When creating a new folder, you choose whether to place it in the root or as a subfolder.
+Then, you'll be taken to a dialog box to configure the folder's settings.

-In this dialog you can:
+In this dialog, you can:

 -